matpalm/common-crawl/meta_data_example/README.md

      -mapper 'python links_extractor.py' \
      -file links_extractor.py

-which, one a 3x node m1.small cluster after 7 minutes, gives us some link data to play with...
+which on a 3 node m1.small cluster takes 7 minutes. we've then got some link data to play with...

     $ hadoop fs -ls metadata-00000.links.gz
      Found 6 items